splunk/public-o11y-docs/sp-oncall/spoc-integrations/cloudwisdom-integration.rst

 .. image:: /_images/spoc/Screen-Shot-2020-05-20-at-11.11.52-AM.png
    :alt: CloudWisdom integration screen

 Make sure to add the appropriate Routing Key to the end of the URL.
-For more information on routing keys or instructions on creating a new one, see :ref:`routing-keys`.
+For more information on routing keys or instructions on creating a new one, see :ref:`spoc-routing-keys`.

 CloudWisdom configuration
 ============================